 Welcome to Italy.

-Stayed last night in a delightful hotel in Naples, in a slightly grungy area full of people hanging around the local piazza drinking beer.
+We stayed in a delightful hotel in Naples last night, in a slightly grungy area full of people hanging around the local piazza drinking beer.

 Rachael fitted right in!!

 Quick pizza last night to fortify us for a busy day today.

 Up early in anticipation of a full day being chauffeured to Pompeii and down to Amalfi, very excited as we waited for our 9am pick up.

 9.15…checking watches…9.30, Rachael getting antsy…9.45, Me realising I may have buggered up…10.00, went back to reception and luckily got another company to take us.

 Oops, didn’t verify with first mob, so they dumped us.
 Regroup!

 Aldo, the life (read ‘Hugh’) saver, came to our rescue….and we’re off to Mt Vesuvius which is about 1 hour away through some of the most horrendous traffic you are likely to see.